Barrie Gavin: Films on arts and literature

-Recent projects
+Later projects

-In 2007 he finished a film, Finding the Music in Croatia, on the composer Nigel Osborne.
-In 2008 he received an award from International Music Publisher' Association for Services to Contemporary Music.
-In 2009 he completed a film Towards and Beyond (Jonathan Harvey), a portrait of the composer.
-In 2010 he made two short films: A Mind of Winter (George Benjamin) and How Slow the Wind (Toru Takemitsu), using music by these composers.
+In 2007, Gavin finished a film, Finding the Music in Croatia, on the composer Nigel Osborne.
+In 2008, he received an award from International Music Publishers' Association for Services to Contemporary Music.
+In 2009, he completed a film Towards and Beyond (Jonathan Harvey), a portrait of the composer.
+In 2010, he made two short films: A Mind of Winter (George Benjamin) and How Slow the Wind (Toru Takemitsu), using music by these composers.
 He also started work on a continuing series of archival, unedited interviews, mainly with contemporary composers.

 Copies of many of Gavin's films on contemporary music have been deposited in the archives of the Paul Sacher Foundation in Basel, Switzerland.

+Death

+Gavin died on 12 November 2024, at the age of 89.
+His widow, the children's writer Jamila Gavin (née Patten), and their two children survive him.